JakeSilva5/Construction-Safety/README.md

 - `Kernel -> Restart & Run All`

 3. The first cell in the notebook installs required Python packages automatically.
+4. Continue running all cells top-to-bottom to train models and generate result tables.

 ### If you are on macOS